jmleksan/PersonalWebsite/README.md

 # PersonalWebsite
-A handmade Website used to display my work and projects.
+A handmade website used to display my work and projects.